mrbreastly/pauseai/src/posts/digital-brains.md

 Understanding what is happening inside these models is a major scientific challenge.
 That field is called _interpretability_ and it's still in its infancy.

-## Digital vs Human Brains: How close are we?
+## Digital vs Human Brains: How close are we really?

 **Size:** Current "Frontier" AI powered LLMs (e.g. GPT4, Claude3, Gemini, etc.) have 100s of billiions or trillians of "prarmeters".
 These "prarmeters" are thought to be some what analygous to "synamps" in the a human brain.
 Human brains are estimated to have around 20 trillian "synamapsys".
 So, GPT4 sized models are expected to be 5% the size of a Human brain.
 Given the speed of new AI training GPU cards (e.g. Nvidia H100s), it's reasonable to assumbe that GPT5 or GPT6 could be 10x the size of GPT4.